 - Cost per class level is $1,865 per week or $3,730 for each 2 week increment

-- Your deposit must be received from levels 2 and above students NO LATER than 2 months prior to class or a late fee of $250 will be changed unless otherwise stated by Director Spencer LaFlure
+- Students of ALL LEVELS must submit their deposit NO LATER than 2 months prior to class or a late fee of $250 will be changed unless otherwise stated by Director Spencer LaFlure

 We reserve the right to cancel class (if not enough students sign up)